APCSLowell/SampleAssignmentSimple/README.md

 3. Fork [this repository](https://GitHub.com/APCSLowell/SampleAssignmentSimple).
 Forking is making a copy of the of the *repo* (that's short for repository).
 It's like copying a google doc.
 Click on the *Fork* button at the top right corner.
 ![Image 1](/images/SampleAssignmentSimple1.PNG)

-4. Click on SampleAssignmentSimple.pde file
+4. Click on the SampleAssignmentSimple.pde file
 ![Image 2](/images/SampleAssignmentSimple2.PNG)

 5. Click and drag to select the code on lines 1 through 21.
 Then press *Ctr + c* to copy the code.